Matti Baldassari, MA, LMFT

 Helping the Fairest Junkie of Them All: The Desperate and Brave Sobriety of Amy Dresner

 by Matti Baldassari, MA, LMFT

-Matianna Baldassari, MA LMFT, is a Licensed Marriage and Family Therapist, certified Kundalini yoga teacher, and certified SMART Recovery meeting facilitator at Pacific MFT Network in Santa Monica.
-Matti specializes in private practice at helping clients struggling with addiction, managing emotions, anxiety, mindful living, and stress relief.
+Matianna Baldassari, MA LMFT, is a Licensed Marriage and Family Therapist and certified SMART Recovery meeting facilitator at Pacific MFT Network in Santa Monica and Manhattan Beach.
+Matti specializes in private practice at helping clients struggling with addiction, anxiety, mindful living, and stress relief.
 She can be reached at email@example.com or 424.254.9611.